The John Wesley Fellowship Program

 The centerpiece of AFTE has always been the John Wesley Fellowship program.
 Because commitment to the renewal of United Methodist theological education in a more evangelical direction is primary, AFTE seeks to provide the church with first-rate scholars trained in the classical Wesleyan tradition to fill faculty positions.

-Each year AFTE awards up to five John Wesley Fellowships to assist gifted United Methodists in their doctoral studies at the finest universities.
+AFTE awards John Wesley Fellowships to assist gifted United Methodists in their doctoral studies at the finest universities.
 Candidates are selected for their commitment to Christ and the church as well as for their academic scholarship, educational excellence as teachers, and promise for intellectual leadership in renewing the church.
 The next available year to apply for a John Wesley Fellowship will be 2019.

 Fellowships are usually given for up to four years.
 The maximum grant is $15,000 per academic year.
 The exact amount of a grant is contingent upon a variety of factors, including whether the Fellow is also receiving a substantial fellowship from the enrolled doctoral institution; typically in those instances the fellowship is capped at $4,000, with a maximum of $7,500.
 In addition, AFTE at times provides the fellowship through a partner doctoral institution in order to enhance the potential for admission, in which case the total award would be $15,000.
 The selection committee also reserves the right to withdraw an offer of a fellowship if the applicant enrolls in a doctoral institution that, in the judgment of the committee, will not significantly advance the aims of the John Wesley Fellows Program.
 With approximately 16-20 Fellows in the program at any one time, AFTE typically spends more than $180,000 per year on direct grants.

 The expense of the program is more than justified in light of the influence professors have.
 They affect hundreds of future United Methodist ministers during their careers.
 The possibilities for church renewal are exciting!